Coding - Random Walks

 """

 What is the expected position of the walker after multiple steps?
-It is easy to compute the expected position of the walker after one step from initial position x(0):
+For the first step from initial position \mathbf{x}(0):

 x_0 = np.array([1, 0, 0, 0, 0])